-such organic species has only six paired of electrons and a positive at Pts corbon centre is known as "corbonium for". corbonium fors one generally symbolized as R.
+Such organic species has only siz paired of electrons and a positive at Pts corbon centre is known as "corbonium ion". corbonium ions are generally symbolized as R^{\oplus} .

-(i) when the electron pair between "c" and "x" the organic group and the substituent "x" is devoid of its bonding electron and thus gets positive while the organic group is negatively charged.
+(i) when the electron pair between "c" and "x" the organic group and the substituent "x" is devoid of its bonding electron and thus gets positive while the organic group is negatively chooged. $H - \xi : X \longrightarrow H - \xi = + X$

-Such organic species which has eight paired electrons and a negative charge on one of its corbon center known as "carbanion". carbangons are generally symbolized as Romannia
+Such organic species which has eight paired electrons and a negative charge on one of its whom centore known as "corbanion".
+Corbanijons dre generally symbolized as R^O.

-(3). a. what are reaction intermediates?
+3. a. what are reaction intermediates?
 Explain their formation and stability with examples.

-Reaction intermediates one generally short-lived and highly reactive species and they react with reagent to form the products.
-Several intermediates during analysis of organic realions.
-They one (i) Free radicals
+Reaction intermediates are generally short-lived and highly reactive species and they react with reagent to form the products.
+Several intermediates during analysis of organic reactions.
+They are (i) Free radicals

-(ii) carbocations

-(III) Carbani ons
+- (i) carbo cations (ii) - (iii) Carbani ons

-(i) Free radicals: Free radicals may be defined as an odd electron neutral species a which the rosides on a corbon atom.
-These one formed by the homolysis of avalent bonds.
+(i) Free radicals: Free radicals may be defined as an odd electron neutral species in which the rossides on a carbon atom.
+These one formed by the homolysis of coulomt bonds.